PennLINC/PennLINC.github.io/docs/cubic/cubic.md

 ~/bin/fw login YOUR-API-KEY
 ```

 Now you're logged in!
 From here you may download specific files or sync the full project.
 See flywheel's [documentation](https://docs.flywheel.io/CLI/) for more details.

-Note: its recommended that you use `fw sync` if you want the full project (or even most of it).
+Note: it's recommended that you use `fw sync` if you want the full project (or even most of it).
 The `-m` flag is also advised if you want to get all of the subject/session level metadata.

 #### Setting up an alias (optional)
 It may be worth it to create an alias if you plan to use `fw` regularly.
 For example, in .bashrc, you can have: